-If you want your favorite liquids to stay hot all day, check out our roundup of the best thermoses of 2021.
-Get ready to warm up with a hot drink.
+Nothing beats a steamy hot drink on a chilly winter day.
+If you want your favorite liquids to stay piping hot all day long, check out our roundup of the best thermoses of 2022.

-Whether you’re heading out for a day of hunting, ice fishing, or enjoying the solitude of a winter trail, a warm cup of coffee or a hot lunch can make any weather a bit warmer.
+Whether you’re heading out for a day of hunting, ice fishing, or enjoying the solitude of a winter trail, a warm cup of coffee or a hot lunch can make even the coldest of days feel enjoyable.
+High-quality insulated food and drink containers can reliably maintain the temperature of their contents for hours on end.
 The perfect thermos will vary from person to person, but they all have overlapping qualities that make them the ideal piece of outdoor gear.

-We narrowed down the best thermoses according to durability, leakproof-ness, heat retention, and overall capacity.
-If you’re looking for a water bottle, check out our lineup of the best insulated water bottles of 2020.
+We narrowed down the best thermoses according to durability, leakproof-ness, heat retention, features, and overall capacity.
+If you’re looking for a water bottle, check out our lineup of the best insulated water bottles.

 - Best Overall